prithwi/how_not2_flu/README.md

 ### Animated CDC Updates

-An animation of how the CDC updates happens for varios epi weeks is shown below.
+An animation of how the CDC updates happens for various epi weeks is shown below.
 We animate the updates for 2013-2014 season for various reporting week
 here:
 ![Animated CDC Updates](./figures/animated_cdc.gif)